ghicks84/kobe24/README.md

 This project was created to practice Git and GitHub commands.

+this is is is is, everyday im practicing .. i have 5 days off because of junetenth.